thanhnguyen2187/islet/site/content/posts/the-general-anatomy-of-backend.md

 ---

 I often introduced myself as a "backend spectrum Software Engineer", and (surprisingly) did accumulate quite a few knowledge on the landscape.
 My professional languages were Python and Golang mostly, but I can totally imagine working in backend of other languages is going to have the same "structure".
 In this post, I am going to show you the often be "met" parts/ideas of a backend project, in order to help you visualize a general "anatomy", or "structure" of such projects.

 Let us get started.

-## Layered Architecture
+## Layered Architecture, or Stratified Design

 Working in backend, we encounter quite a few architectures: Clean Architecture, Hexagonal Architecture, Onion Architecture, etc. One common pattern for them is: being multilayered, however.
+The authors' idea is simple: to split the code

 | Clean Architecture | Onion Architecture | Column3 |
 |--------------------|--------------------|---------|